 Grow our clean transport industry

-Build on Ontario’s strengths in mining, in innovation, in financing and in auto manufacturing to build a strong electric transportation industry supply chain.
+Build on Ontario’s strengths in mining, in innovation, in financing and in auto manufacturing to build a strong Electric Vehicle manufacturing strategy and electric transportation industry supply chain.

 - Lighten freight’s footprint by: